Maryjanee/Stay-In-Touch/README.md

 - Linkedin: [Joseph Burke](https://www.linkedin.com/in/--joeburke)

 ## Contributing

 - To contribute to this project:
 - Fork this repository & clone locally.
 - Create an upstream remote and sync your local copy.
-- create a new branch.
+- Create a new branch.
 - Push your code to your origin repository.
 - Create a new Pull Request .